When you use our products, we realise that you're trusting us with your information. We are committed to keeping your data private and safe.

 When your Google Wifi is managed through the Google Wifi app: if you are the Wi-Fi network owner and you delete your Google Account, the following will occur:

 - Your Google Wifi device will factory reset.
-If it is not currently online, it will factory reset the next time it goes online.
+If it is not currently online, it will factory reset the next time that it goes online.

 When your Google Wifi or Nest Wifi is managed through the Google Home app: if you are a member of a home that includes the Google Wifi or Nest Wifi device and you delete your Google Account, learn more about what happens below: